KennardWang/funcom_reproduction/README.md

 #### Step 2 : Model Training
 + Please create `outdir` directory under `./funcom_reproduction/scratch/funcom/data`, and then create 3 directories `histories`, `models` and `predictions` respectively under `outdir`.
 After creation, you can execute step 0, 0.5, 1 and 2 in *.ipynb* file for training.
 + ***Attention :*** The epoch suggested by the author is 5 ( each epoch nearly costs more than 2 hours ) because the effect will decrease if epoch > 5.
 But in my case, ast-attendgru model will abort exceptionally at 4th epoch so that eventually I choose epoch = 3 for comparison.
-The epoch value can be modified in [line 79](https://github.com/KennardWang/funcom_reproduction/blob/c5237097e10827daf476be20fce71d0ca71d6609/train.py#L79) of ***train.py***.
+The epoch value can be modified at [line 79 in ***train.py***](https://github.com/KennardWang/funcom_reproduction/blob/a04196f56efeffce67df53ac04e3a0c6d9ebd887/train.py#L79).
 Or you can also use my models in ***Models*** and skip this step because everything will be explained in Step 3.

 #### Step 3 : Comment Generation & BLEU Score Calculation ( standard data set )
 + The ***attendgru*** model and ***ast-attendgru*** model has been released in ***Models***.
 You can directly use them to generate comment for calculating BLEU score.
 If you have done Step 2, please start from point 3 following.